mark-helotie/Crowdfunding_ETL/README.md

 3) Run 'crowdfunding_db_schema.sql' SQL script in PgAdmin to create tables and key constraints.

-4) Run 'SQL-ImportCSVsIntoTables.sql' SQL script to import the 4 CSVs into the SQL tables.
+4) Run 'crowdfunding_db_ImportCSVs.sql' SQL script to import the 4 CSVs into the SQL tables.

 5) Confirm data exists in each table by running 'SELECT *' SQL statements.